ship-armada/armada/GOVERNANCE.md

 outflow parameters (see §Treasury Outflow Limits) and extends the principle to the full proposal classification system.

-**Mixed-direction actions remain extended.** Security Council replacement (simultaneously revoking one council and installing another) and contract upgrades (replacing logic entirely) are classified as extended regardless of intent, because the loosening component dominates the risk profile.
+**Mixed-direction actions remain extended.** Any mixed-direction parameter change defaults to Extended.
+If a proposal both loosens and tightens different parts of the same parameter set (e.g., fee schedule reshuffles, outflow limit increase with window decrease, steward budget limit increase with window decrease), the loosening component dominates for classification.
+Security Council replacement (simultaneously revoking one council and installing another) and contract upgrades (replacing logic entirely) are classified as extended regardless of intent, for the same reason.

 **Classification mapping:**